bitextor/bitextor/docs/README.md

 ### Crawling

-Five crawlers are supported by Bitextor: one is based on the library [Creepy](https://github.com/Aitjcize/creepy), [Heritrix](https://github.com/internetarchive/heritrix3), `wget` tool, [HTTrack](https://www.httrack.com/) and [linguacrawl](https://github.com/transducens/linguacrawl/).
+Five crawlers are supported by Bitextor: one is based on the library [Creepy](https://github.com/Aitjcize/creepy), [Heritrix](https://github.com/internetarchive/heritrix3), `wget` tool and [linguacrawl](https://github.com/transducens/linguacrawl/).
 The following are the variables that allow to choose one of them and to configure some aspects of the crawling.

 ```yaml
 crawler: wget